burt202/configs/README.md

 # Configs

-My config and dotfiles all in one place
+My config, dotfiles and useful dev-related snippets all in one place